dgpreatoni/BirdScan-tools/data structures.md

      rfFeatures = rfFeatures,
      classProbabilitiesAndMtrFactors = classProbabilitiesAndMtrFactors)
 ```

 The `extractDBData()` function by default tries to load data from a file named `DB_Data_<dbName>.Rdata` in the `dbDataDir` directory.
+Database connection thus must be explicitly asked for (specifying `forceToExtractDataFromDatabase==TRUE` in the `extractDBData()` call.
+This is handy, since it is faster and makes it plssible to work uncoupled from the datanase server.